 Professional Limited Partnership

-You can view a comprehensive list of prices here.
+You can view a comprehensive list of prices on the Idaho Secretary of State website.

 How do I register a business in Idaho?